Migration hurricane is coming, Suella Braverman tells Tories

 Two MPs from a different wing of the Tory party queried her comments, with one saying they weren't helpful.

-Ms Braverman promised to do "whatever it takes" to stop small boat crossings, adding immigration was "already too high".
+To a packed conference hall, Ms Braverman promised to do "whatever it takes" to stop small boat crossings, adding immigration was "already too high".

-Her speech did not announce new migration policies, but saw her win applause from the party grassroots by pledging tougher action.
+The home secretary's speech was big on room-rousing rhetoric but lighter on new policy.

+For most of her speech though, she appeared to relish her self-proclaimed role as someone who tells it as she sees it.

+She drew cheers for announcing the government would soon start closing asylum hotels.

-Ms Braverman told the conference that politicians had failed to properly manage migration, and had been "far too squeamish about being smeared as racists".
+And she told the conference that politicians had failed to properly manage migration, and had been "far too squeamish about being smeared as racists".

 "Unprecedented" migration, she added, was "one of the most powerful reshaping our world".